incubus-network/nemo/x/hard/spec/04_events.md

 # Events

-The hard module emits the following events:
+The jinx module emits the following events:

 ## Handlers